 My B.A. is in political science from UC-Berkeley.
 I have an M.A. and Ph.D. in political science from UCSB with a concentration in constitutional law, constitutional history, judicial process, and American politics.
 I also have a J.D. from Seattle University School of Law.

 I am the author of five books, including James Madison and the Struggle for the Bill of Rights, published by Oxford University Press in its "Pivotal Moments in American History" series.
 I have also written about a dozen law review articles and 90 newspaper commentaries, many of which have been published in major papers around the country.

 Prior to pursuing an academic career, I worked for 10 years in radio and TV news at stations in Washington, D.C., San Francisco, Reno, and Tucson.
 I am originally from White Plains, New York.

-For three years, I have served on the board of the Friends of the Henderson County Public Library.
-I am the publicity chair and help with news coverage, ads, and encourage membership and participation at events.
+For three years, I served on the board of the Friends of the Henderson County Public Library.
+I was the publicity chair and helped with news coverage, ads, and encouraged membership and participation at events.